smguggen/questal/README.md

 # squire
-A lightweight wrapper for making HTTP requests using ajax
+A lightweight wrapper for making HTTP requests.